remind101/empire/guide/README.md

 $ aws ecs create-cluster --cluster-name default
 ```

-**NOTE**: In a production setup, you would probably want to isolate the Empire controller in it's own autoscaling group & ecs cluster, and the minions in a separate autoscaling group & ecs cluster.
+**NOTE**: In a production setup, you would probably want to isolate the Empire controller in it's own Autoscaling Group & ECS cluster, and the minions in a separate Autoscaling Group & ECS cluster.

 ## Step 3 - CloudFormation